 - Once melted add the honey and beeswax pellets

-- When everything has melted you can then add the essential oils, and stir everything together
+- When everything has melted you can then add the essential oils, and Vitamin E and stir everything together

 - Pour into the small glass jar containers allowing to cool for 10 minutes

 This is the best lip balm recipe if you are wanting to create a smooth and sultry balm.
 It combines a mixture of natural plant botanical oils, with the heady fragrance of lovely rose.

 The end result is a nice tinted lip balm, which is due to the natural alkanet root.

 - 1 gram Vitamin E

 - 1 gram alkanet oil0.2 gram rose essential oil

 - 0.2 drops geranium essential oil